dmbarbour/glas/docs/GlasApps.md

 # Glas Applications

-I propose the *transaction loop* as the basis for glas applications, and *applications as interacting objects* as a theme.
+## Applications as Objects

+In glas systems, applications will be expressed as a [hierarchical, stateful, extensible, partial namespace](ExtensibleNamespaces.md).
+This namespace effectively represents a static object that recursively contain more static objects, with a static graph of relationships between objects based on names.
+The stability of this object graph is an excellent fit for my vision of glas systems, which involves projectional editing, zoomable user interfaces, and live coding.

+The application is integrated with the environment based on names it declares or provides.
+The runtime provides effectful methods under a hierarchical 'io' namespace and allocates space for defined state resources.
+Conversely, the application defines a 'step' method for background processing, and might define 'gui' and 'rpc' methods to provide a user interface or handle remote procedure calls.
+The namespace can precisely control which names are exposed to subprograms, thus names serve as lightweight, static [object capabilities](https://en.wikipedia.org/wiki/Object-capability_model).

+In practice, how gui or rpc are integrated should be configurable based on glas profile and environment variables.
+They may also be disabled.

+Application methods can be evaluated in context of a transaction.
+A failed transaction is aborted, any effects canceled or undone.
+This influences design of the provided effects API.
+In context of RPC and reentrancy, a transaction may involve multiple calls to multiple apps.
+But smaller transactions generally be favored for performance.

+By default, the runtime repeatedly calls the 'step' method.
+This implements a *transaction loop* application, which has useful systemic qualities but requires a relatively sophisticated optimizer.

 ## Transaction Loops

-In the *transaction loop* application model, an application program represents a transaction that is evaluated repeatedly.
-The system is represented by a set of applications.
-This has many nice qualities for my visions of glas systems, but it requires some difficult optimizations and careful API design.

-*Incremental Computing, Reactivity, and Live Coding.* A transaction can start by reading relatively stable inputs, such as configuration, then switch to reading unstable variables, such as input queues.
-I call the former the *stable prefix* of a transaction.
-To reduce rework, a runtime might cache the stable prefix and only recompute the remainder.
-Relatedly, if a transaction is unproductive (e.g. aborted, or writes variables only with values they already had) the runtime can wait for relevant changes before recomputing.
-Live coding is implicit if the transaction logically starts by reading application code.

-*Parallelism and Concurrency.* For isolated transactions, repetition is equivalent to replication.
-We can optimize a non-deterministic choice within the stable prefix of a transaction by replicating the transaction as identical up to the choice, then replica selecting a different choice.
-If those transactions don't have any read-write conflicts, they can also commit together, otherwise we have a race condition.
-A runtime can heuristically schedule transactions that rarely conflict into the same time slots. *Note:* There are also many opportunities for parallelism and concurrency *within* transactions.

-*Open Composition and Synchronous Interaction.* Application programs can be extended with a parameter representing a requested operation.
-This introduces an opportunity for applications to synchronously 'call' other applications from within a transaction.
-This must be paired with an effects API for system discovery, such that applications can be referenced.
-The primary transaction loop can be implemented as a repeating 'step' request by the runtime.

-*Distribution and Networks Overlay.* A transaction can potentially interact with remote resources and services.
-This is expensive in general, requiring multi-phase distributed commit protocols.
-But the cost can be mitigated by optimization: We can move code fragments and cached data to remote nodes.
-When a node is only observed in the stable prefix of a transaction, we can use a cache consistency analysis instead of talking to that node.
-With a little design and API support (e.g. favoring asynchronous queues) this reduces a distributed transaction to a remote transaction loop on a single node.
-A transaction loop with concurrency can potentially represent an entire network.

-*Network Partitioning, Graceful Degradation, and Resilience.* Transaction loops applications are idempotent in a connected system: installing an application twice has the same behavior as installing it once.
-But network connectivity is often intermittent.
-If we install the application on multiple partitions, it can provide degraded service when disconnected and automatically resume full operation when connectivity is restored.
-Of course, this does require app and API design such that resources such as state are decentralized, configurations are mirrored, etc..
-But this is much simpler than it is for conventional application models.
+In the transaction loop application model, systems are modeled by an open set of atomic, isolated, repeating transactions operating in an environment.
+This has many nice systemic properties:

+* *Parallelism.* Multiple transactions can be opportunistically evaluated in parallel.
+A subset of those transactions with no read-write conflicts can be committed in parallel.
+The system can remember conflict history and heuristically schedule transactions that frequently conflict into different time slots.
+Programmers can easily mitigate conflict based on design.

+* *Concurrency.* For isolated transactions, repetition and replication are equivalent.
+A transaction that makes a non-deterministic choice can be modeled as a set of deterministic transactions that each make the same choice deterministically.
+Leveraging this, an application program can represent an entire system, with fine-grained transactions to handle subtasks.

+* *Incremental Computing.* We don't need to recompute every transaction from the start.
+If a transaction starts with a stable prefix (i.e. read slow-change vars before fast-change vars), the system can heuristically checkpoint (cache the partially evaluated transaction).
+Future repetition can start from the checkpoint until it is invalidated.
+This combines with concurrency when the non-deterministic choice is stable.

+* *Reactivity.* The system can recognize some obviously unproductive transactions, such as failed transactions or those that repeatedly write the same values to variables.
+In these cases, the system can deschedule these transactions until a relevant change occurs.

+* *Consistency.* Although transactions aren't inherently consistent, it is possible for applications to express transactional invariants, and for the system to enforce these invariants by aborting transactions that would break them.

+* *Live Coding.* We can model a transaction as reading relevant code as it runs, allowing atomic updates of code and state between transactions.
+Transactions also make it easier to check for safety of proposed updates in a live system before committing the changes.

+* *Distribution.* Distributed transactions are expensive, but can be mitigated.
+A runtime can distribute code to run parts of a transaction remotely.
+If a node is only observed within the stable prefix of a transaction, we could replace talking to that node per transaction with a cache consistency analysis between the remaining nodes.
+If transactions support *internal* concurrency, that stable prefix potentially includes observations on multiple nodes.
+Between these, an application might run transactions on remote nodes without talking to the origin, effectively representing an overlay network.

+* *Partitioning Tolerance.* A transaction loop application can be installed on multiple nodes, configured to use the same state resources.
+While the system is fully connected, there is no difference between running on one node or multiple nodes because they'll all run the same transaction.
+During a break down in communications, each local instance of the app can continue to provide degraded service based on a subset of transactions that only require resources available on the local partition.
+To fully leverage this requires attention to organization of resource and may benefit from specialized resources models such as CRDTs.

-*Real-Time Systems.* A repeating transaction can self-schedule, e.g. abort if time isn't right.
-The runtime can optimize for this case, precompute the transaction for an indicated future time then drop the commit on time.
-This is soft real-time by default, but hard real-time is feasible if we can make contextual guarantees (e.g. how long evaluation takes, real-time OS scheduler).
-Of course, for very fine-grained timing it's often wiser to commit a buffer of future events for the system to process.
+* *Real-time Systems.* An atomic transaction cannot usefully 'sleep', but it can ask whether current time is below a given timestamp, then contingently abort.
+The runtime may then precompute the transaction just before the observed condition changes and have it ready to commit.
+This would be *soft* real-time by default, but could become hard real-time if we control relevant external conditions.
+Of course, for fine-grained timing, we can also commit a buffer of future events.

-*Auto-tune and Search.* A reactive application can read tuning variables and have an associated fitness function.
+*Auto-tune and Search.* A reactive application could read tuning variables and have an associated fitness function.
 The system could automate tuning of those variables to improve fitness.
-Transactions make this easier because the system can easily experiment with tuning parameters without committing to them.
+Transactions make this easier because the runtime can systematically experiment with tuning parameters without committing to changes.
 This can potentially result in a more adaptive and reactive system while avoiding unnecessary state.
 In many cases, the fitness heuristic could be represented via annotation.

-*Transaction Fusion.* It is feasible to apply [loop optimizations](https://en.wikipedia.org/wiki/Loop_optimization) to the transaction loop, e.g. fuse two transactions to gain obtain an opportunity for partial evaluation.
-A runtime might also fuse fragments of transactions in context of remote operations, relying on a just-in-time compiler.
-Fusion optimizations would be especially valuable in open systems where applications and services are developed independently.

 I have ideas on how to support most of these, but the gap between idea and implementation is intimidating.

+## Static State Resources

+The application namespace can declare state resources, such as variables or queues, that the runtime implements.
+Access to these resources is implicit based on access to the namespace.
+If programs express concurrent computations, they will need to resolve access to state resources, e.g. treating the runtime environment as an additional implicit parameter with temporal semantics.

-## Applications as Interacting Objects
+## Applications as Objects

+* namespaces can define methods
+* namespaces may declare variables
+* namespaces are hierarchical (static objects)
+* anonymous or private names are supported
+* lightweight per-object naming conventions for:
+  * annotations - types, versions, authorship, etc.
+  * assertions - static tests, transactional invariants
+  * debugging - diagnostics and debug views
+  * admin or user interface - notifications, dashboards, main views
+* the runtime extends the 'io' namespace to support effects
+  * required definitions must be declared, may have defaults
+  * runtime may be guided by annotations within io (e.g. type, version)
+* the application defines the 'main' namespace (static object)

+First, an application's access to *effects* will often be integrated with the application via extending the namespace.
+This will be isolated to a hierarchical `io/` namespace.
+The runtime namespace should already represent the expected interface via

+ (e.g. by defining some annotations and declared methods)

+.
+The namespace type should support *interfaces* that are already declared, which the runtime will integrate..

+The namespace should already have declared the required interfaces.

+In general, the

+Some applications will be recognized as *staged*.

+An essential feature of the glas system is that some applications may be *staged*, meaning that they read some command line arguments then return another.

+ Application.

+This may be extended over time.
+Also, I'm still developing the type for namespaces.
+But the general idea is that specifying a module is enough to specify an application based on a few simple conventions.

+Some applications will be *staged* meaning that instead of directly representing the final application, they will read some command line arguments then return another application.

 An application program is expressed as an effectful procedure.
 This procedure receives a parameter representing a request.
 The primary transaction loop behavior is to repeatedly run this procedure in separate transactions with a 'step' requests.
 Steps generally return unit, but in general the type of the result may depend on the request.
+Aside from 'step' the runtime might use other methods for OS signals or self-diagnostics.

 Applications can issue requests to other applications.
 These requests represent synchronous interactions between applications.
 It is possible for a request or result to include channels for ongoing interactions.
 Temporal semantics can coordinate multiple ongoing interactions with an application.

 To receive requests, an application must be discovered by the other application.
 This may involve registering with a shared service.
 Registration may include some metadata about what the application can do, and a callback context so the application knows where each call is coming from.
 The registration and discovery APIs should be designed with attention to compositionality, reactivity, and security.

 Applications have effectful access to state resources that persist between transactions.
 State resources obviously include variables, but more specialized forms such as queues can be supported when there is a good reason such as performance.
 State cannot hold any type that is ephemeral within a transaction, but it isn't a big problem to store references to state resources.
 Applications can interact asynchronously (over multiple transactions) through shared state.
-Most issues with shared state are mitigated in context of transactions and [robust references](https://en.wikipedia.org/wiki/Object-capability_model).
+Many issues with shared state are mitigated in context of transactions, temporal semantics, and [robust references](https://en.wikipedia.org/wiki/Object-capability_model).

+*Note:* In context of ".g" modules, we run the 'main' method of the 'app' grammar.

 ## Effects API

 The runtime will extend the application namespace with a procedural effects API and provide an implicit parameter representing interaction with the runtime environment.
 In context of a ".g" module, I propose use of 'rte/' hierarchical namespace and 'env.rte' as the implicit parameter.
 The runtime environment parameter is left abstract, manipulated only via the provided effects API.

+### Orthogonal Persistence

 ### Concurrency